Javadzb/Javadzb.github.io/_projects/project-1.md

 collection: projects
 ---

-Implementing SOTA deep learning methods for a diverse range of computer vision tasks including instance segmentation, object detection and domain adaptation.
-The methods incorporating artificial intelligence in the recycling industry are deployed in many Europe and United States recycling facilities.
+Develope cutting edge deep learning methods for identefying the complex objects in the waste stream.
+We proposed solutions to a diverse range of vision tasks including instance segmentation, object detection and domain adaptation are proposed.
+The highly accurate and low latency methods incorporating artificial intelligence in the recycling industry are now deployed in many United States and Europe facilities.